philipsdoctor/resume/resume.md

 - Created reusable customer facing web service APIs to help platformize our product as part of a team.
 Exposed web services currently enable customers to write their own applications to manage hundreds of thousands of devices through our APIs.
 APIs are high performance, highly available (99.999%) methods that range from device diagnostic and information to device commissioning.
 Designed APIs, implemented business logic, validation, calls to internal services, automated unit & integration testing and builds.

 - Created SQL Replication Tool.
-Provided a one click build-up and tear-down for MS SQL Server peer-to- peer replication.
+Provided a one click build-up and tear-down for MS SQL Server peer-to-peer replication.
 Designed to speed up nPhase production deployments and configurable for use in multiple environments.
 Utilized SMO & RMO.

 - Contributed to Portal website.
 This ASP.NET website allowed for device maintenance and monitoring.
 Created pages with extensive server side validation such as customer IP pool setup.
 Help globalize the site by adding resource pages for multiple language translations.
 Created pages with ASP controls, javascript, c# server code, MS SQL Server stored procedures.